Menaerus/Imatgik/README.md

 The app is writen in Python and Flask.

-I have chosen that pair because I have never used them before and I wanted the challenge of avoiding JavaScript at all.
+I have chosen that pair because I have never used them before and I wanted the challenge of avoiding JavaScript completely.

 ## Arquitecture

 The *client* side is rendered by a simple Flask app with 2 main views:
-- Authorization and Login View
+- Authorization and Login View (implemented with *auth* Flask Blueprint)
-- Image Navigation and Editing View
+- Image Navigation and Editing View (implemented with *img* Flask Blueprint)

 The *server* side is organized around two basic elements:
 - An Authorizer and